*Updated December 17, 2020

 - – expect measures in place to reduce overcrowding and promote physical distancing

 During the busy winter season, Arrowhead Provincial Park yields a high volume phone calls regarding Ice Trail availability.
 While you can phone the park directly if you’d prefer at 705-789-5105, it’s best to first check out the Arrowhead Twitter Page or the Ontario Parks Ski Report.

-Cost to enter the park is $17 per vehicle for the day use fee.
+Cost to enter the park is $18 per vehicle for the day use fee during weekdays, and $21 during weekends.
 This cost gives visitors access to all the parks amenities.